joanseg/The-Positioning-Manual/chapters/13-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 ## The Strategic Value Of Client Work

-Businesses are often money-making enterprises.
+Businesses like ours are often money-making enterprises.
 This generally encourages a short-term orientation in our decision making.

 Strategy, however, is the relationship between decisions you make *now* and possibilities those decision bring within reach *later*.
 There is a real -- but often unclear -- relationship between the decisions about now and the future possibilities those now-focused decisions unlock.